atyenoria/janus-webrtc-gateway-docker/README.md

  # Introduction
 This is a docker image for Janus Webrtc Gateway.
 Janus Gateway is still under active development phase.
 So, as the official docs says, some minor modification of the middleware library versions happens frequently.
 I try to deal with such a chage as much as I can.
 If you need any request about this repo, free to contact me.

-# Characteristics
+# Char acteristics
-- libwebrtc 2.2.0
+- libwebsocket 2.2.0, build with LWS_MAX_SMP=1 for single theread processing
 - libsrtp 2.0.0
+- coturn 4.5.0.6
 - openresty 1.11.2.3
 - golang 1.7.5 for building boringssl
 - compile with the latest ref count branch for memory racing condition crash